List of Moribito: Guardian of the Spirit episodes

 The cover of the first DVD compilation released by Geneon Entertainment.

-This is a list of episodes of the Japanese animated TV series Moribito: Guardian of the Spirit (精霊の守り人, Seirei no Moribito).
-The episodes are directed by Kenji Kamiyama and produced by Production I.G.
-The English adaptation of the series was originally licensed by Geneon Entertainment before it dissolved and the licensed was transferred to Sentai Filmworks.
-The episodes are based on the Moribito series of Japanese fantasy novels, written by Nahoko Uehashi, and adapt the first installment, Moribito: Guardian of the Spirit, over twenty-six episodes.
-They aired from April 7, 2007, to September 29, 2007, on NHK-BS2.
+Moribito: Guardian of the Spirit is a Japanese anime television series based on the Moribito series of Japanese fantasy novels written by Nahoko Uehashi.
+The anime, directed by Kenji Kamiyama and produced by Production I.G., adapts the first installment over twenty-six episodes.
+It aired from April 7, 2007, to September 29, 2007, on NHK-BS2.

 Two pieces of theme music are used for the episodes; one opening theme and one closing theme.
 The opening theme is "Shine" by Japanese rock band L'Arc-en-Ciel, and the closing theme is Sachi Tainaka's "Itoshii Hito e" (愛しい人へ).

-Six DVD compilations, each containing two episodes of the series, have been released in Japan by Geneon Entertainment, with the latest released on November 21, 2007.
-A seventh compilation was released on December 21, 2007.
+Thirteen DVD compilations, each containing two episodes of the series, have been released in Japan by Geneon Entertainment, with the last released on June 28, 2008.
+The English adaptation of the series was produced by Geneon Entertainment.